-Car sickness in dogs can also be caused by mental reasons.
+But of course adult dogs can suffer from motion sickness as well, because sometimes car sickness in dogs can be caused by mental reasons.

 Some dogs may get too nervous or excited to get on a car, especially if they are not used to car rides.
 Other dogs may not like being confined in a cage while in the car, or they may have had bad experiences in a car before.
 All these may cause anxiety and nervousness in dogs which may in turn result in symptoms of motion sickness.

 It is not difficult to identify car sickness in dogs.
 You will see your dog getting restless in the car.
 He may start whimpering and wanting to get off.
 Then your dog may show the following symptoms:

 Not exactly pleasant if you are confined in the car with a sick dog!

 Symptoms of canine motion sickness can be controlled by medication or home remedies.

 If your dog has serious symptoms of motion sickness, medication such as dimenhydrinate (Dramamine) may be helpful.
 Dimenhydrinate is an antihistamine and antiemetic (a drug that stops vomiting).

 Though not approved by FDA for use in veterinary medicine, it is commonly prescribed by veterinarians to lessen the symptoms of car sickness in dogs.

 Dimenhydrinate can cause sedation, dry mouth, and inability to fully empty the bladder.
 If you are going to show your dog, therefore, it is not a good idea to use this drug on the day of the dog show since your dog will become drowsy.